System & Usage Monitoring

 Website-level usage of the SoilWise public website is tracked via Hotjar and Google Analytics.
 These are managed separately from the infrastructure monitoring stack and are configured at the website/CMS level.

-The hale-connect platform includes built-in usage reporting features (CSV usage reports per organisation, WMS/WFS usage statistics) that can be enabled as feature toggles.
+The data-portal platform includes built-in usage reporting features (CSV usage reports per organisation, WMS/WFS usage statistics) that can be enabled as feature toggles.

 Technological Stack

-Grafana data sources configured: Prometheus (default), Prometheus LTS, Loki, CloudWatch.
+Grafana data sources configured: Prometheus (default), Loki, CloudWatch.

 Integrations & Interfaces